cognoscentai/GenDICE/README.md

-This repository contains the my reimplemented version (minimal) to reproduce the results presented in the paper
+This repository contains my reimplemented version (minimal) to reproduce the results presented in the paper

 `GenDICE: Generalized Offline Estimation of Stationary Values'